Smithay/wayland-rs/book/wayland/p_core/intro.md

 The core wayland distribution comes with
 [the core protocol specification](https://cgit.freedesktop.org/wayland/wayland/tree/protocol/wayland.xml).
-It contains the `wl_display` and `wl_registry` objects[^1], as well as some globals that are* considered the common ground that all applications will need.
-Any fancier functionnality is supposed to be developped in protocol extensions.
+It contains the `wl_display` and `wl_registry` objects[^1], as well as some globals that are considered the common ground that all applications will need.
+Any fancier functionality is supposed to be developed in protocol extensions.

 This chapter will describe the globals (and their objects hierarchies) from this core protocol.
 This is not a complete detailed guide of all requests and events[^2], but a general description of how